CutAndDry/VatIT_Technical_Assessment2/ARCHITECTURE.md

 # Architecture Overview

+Last updated: 2025-12-12

+Changelog:
+- 2025-12-12: Architecture notes updated to mention correlation propagation, HttpClient/Polly tuning, and the `BENCHMARK_MODE` used for local load testing.

 ## System Architecture

 This system implements an **Orchestrator + Worker Pattern** with **Clean Architecture** principles for processing fee calculations through a series of validation gates.